-If your blood sample is being tested only for ferritin, you can eat and drink normally before the test.
-If your blood sample will be used for additional tests, you may need to fast for a certain amount of time before the test.
+If your blood sample is being tested only for ferritin, you can eat and drink as usual before the test.
+If your blood sample will be used for other tests, you might need to fast for a time before the test.
 A member of your health care team will tell you what to do.

 What you can expect

 During the ferritin test, a member of your health care team puts a needle into a vein in your arm and takes a sample of blood.
 The blood sample is sent to a lab for study.
 Most people can go back to your usual activities right away.